hashlookup/hashlookup-forensic-analyser/README.md

   -h, --help            show this help message and exit -v, --verbose         Verbose output.
   --extended-debug      Debug file processed along with the mode and type.
-  --progress            Pring progress of the file lookup on stderr.
+  --progress            Print progress of the file lookup on stderr.
+  --disable-progress    Disable printing progress of the file lookup on stderr.
   -d DIR, --dir DIR     Directory to analyse.
   --report              Generate a report directory including a summary and all the results.
-  --print-all           Print all files result including known and unknown.
+  --live-linux          View known and unknown files from the live processes (using /proc) --print-all           Print all files result including known and unknown.
   --print-unknown       Print all files unknown to hashlookup service.
   --include-stats       Include statistics in the CSV export.